-Combret Ventures is the family office founded by rain-maker investment banker François Polge de Combret.
+COMBRET VENTURES is a single family office founded by rain-maker investment banker François Polge de Combret.

-François is a former Secrétaire générale de l'Elysée turned a Lazard managing partner from 1981 to the 2005's IPO.
+François is a former Secrétaire générale de l'Elysée turned a LAZARD managing partner from 1981 to the 2005's IPO.
+François has been a LAZARD shareholder from 1985 to 2013.

 François Polge de Combret has helped many French entrepreneurs building recognized companies.

-Among others, François is known for helping Bernard Arnault taking over Boussac and Dior in the 1980s and the acquisition of YSL by Kering.
-François also initiated the merger of Renault with Nissan and the creation of Safran.
+Among others, François is known for helping Bernard Arnault taking over BOUSSAC and DIOR in the 1980s or for the acquisition of YSL by KERING.
+François also initiated the merger of RENAULT with NISSAN.

 CELINE to LVMH,